tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - Scope Manager: _No problem compiler, here's a blue bucket for you dude!
 Just popped that puppy inside the red bucket for you._
 - Compiler: _Cheers my guy.
 Just looking inside the blue bucket and I got me another declaration.
 You ever heard of teacher?_
 - Scope Manager: _Nothing in the blue bucket called teacher.
 Here's a blue marble coming at ya._

-- Interlude: having two variables of the same name in different scopes is called **shadowing**.
+_Interlude_: having two variables of the same name in different scopes is called **shadowing**.
 Now we cannot reference the outer scope variable of the same name from the inner scope, hence the name shadowing.

 - Compiler: _Nice, back into the red bucket I go...
 Ah look what I found, another one.
 Heard of ask?_
 - Scope Manager: _Not on my list, but here you go - another red marble._
 - Compiler: _Ah dude this one's a function.
 Can you sort me out a green bucket for it?_